 When my husband was looking into the available spots in Juniper Springs, he looked and reserved our spot online.
 The process was simple and the website we used to book was very informative.
 He did need to call one of the agents in regards to the booking, but only because he ended up booking two different spots instead of one.

 When we made the reservation, we were informed that our check in time was anytime after 1PM.
-That was also our check out time.
+That was also our check out time the next day.